 Why is going gray such a big deal anyway?
 Is it because it signals aging?
 Is it because youth is the beauty that’s idealized in our culture?
 Why do women obsess about covering up the natural parts of our body?
 We cover our natural hair with dye, to hide the color we don’t like.
 We cover our natural skin with make up, to hide the zits and wrinkles.
+Read The Dermatology and Laser Group NYC reviews to know about the best products available in town.
 We cover the parts of our bodies we don’t like with clothes: if we don’t like our feet, we don’t wear sandals; if we don’t like our legs, we don’t wear shorts; if we don’t like our arms, we don’t wear sleeveless tops.

 When I found the first gray, I told my girlfriends.
 They said I was hallucinating.
 They looked at my hair and practically had a magnifying glass pointed at my roots before they said, “ah, oh, there it is.”
 And then promptly followed it up with, “but you can’t even see it.
 Especially with your curly hair, it won’t be noticeable forever.”

 That didn’t help.
 Stephanie doesn’t color her hair (she’s low-maintenance, like me) and she has no gray.
 Allyson colors her hair every 4 weeks so she wouldn’t even know if she has any gray.